Looking for the best all-inclusive Cancun resorts for families? Consider Hotel Xcaret Mexico !

 We narrowed the field down to a few of the best Riviera Maya resort options, but Hotel Xcaret continually stood out.
 Initially, I couldn’t get beyond the price ranging from $400 to $600 per night for the four of us.
 It was, by far, the most I have ever paid for a hotel for a single night.

-We used Chase Ultimate Rewards points to cover the cost.
+We used Chase Ultimate Rewards points to cover the cost – you can rack them up quickly by opening a Chase Sapphire Preferred credit card!
 Having now been, I can say that Hotel Xcaret is definitely worth the price!
 I can understand why it’s one of the most popular all-inclusive Cancun resorts for families.

 For a family of four with all food and drinks included, as well as access to all of the parks, you really will spend nothing but money for tips (pro tip: bring tons of $1s and $5s) or the spa, if you choose.
 The access to Xcaret parks is worth over $100 dollars per adult per park and $50 per kid over five.
 We loved the luxury, yet casual (not stuffy) feel of this resort.